tava11/lizroten.com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Data Visualization
-- Computational Linguistics
+- Data Science for Good
-- Information Retrieval
+- Interactive Data Viz

 # Education to show in About widget
 education: